Logmanager documentation

 Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Back to homepage

-Description of the migration existing Logmanager to the new one
+Description of migration of an existing Logmanager to a new one

 This section of the documentation is mainly for Logmanager certified engineers.
-It describes how to migrate existing Logmanager data to a new one, for example when replacing it with a newer or more powerful model.
+It describes how to migrate existing Logmanager data to a new Logmanager, for example when replacing it with a newer or a more powerful model.

-In case you will be migrating, be sure to contact us via email help@logmanager.com, we will be happy to help you.
+In case you are planning to migrate, be sure to contact us via email help@logmanager.com, we will be happy to help you.

 In practice, the existing and new Logmanager drive will form a cluster.
 In it, the data is synchronized and then the existing box is disconnected.
 However, you have to pay attention to the procedure.

-1. Connect the existing Logmanager to your network and the new Logmanager, address it correctly, set the password, address and note both of them.
+1. Connect the existing Logmanager to your network and the new Logmanager, set the password and address, and note both.

 2. In the existing Logmanager, go to System/Cluster.